Rishiraj1308/CABZI/docs/FRAMER_PROMPT.md

         4. Details like "Partner ID", "Vehicle Number", and "Member Since".

 ---
 This prompt provides a comprehensive blueprint.
-Please use these instructions to generate a visually stunning and functionally coherent prototype for the "Cabzi" app.
+Please use these instructions to generate a visually stunning and functionally coherent prototype for the "Curocity" app.